jundalisay/sp/content/en/social/cycles/russia.md

 The proper way to 'fix' Russia, under this Mongol-trend, is for the world to simply **allow the concept of non-liberalism to exist**.

 This will then relax the feelings of Russia (and China) leading to less tensions.
 This will then allow both liberalism and  non-liberalism to spread and find the proper balance.

+(Update Oct 2025: Because Ukraine did not surrender, the liberal West and the non-liberal Russian-Chinese have to double down and speed up the polarization of the world unnaturally)

-The Mongol system is based on few simple rules that are sacred to simple barbarians*. **The key is to work within those simple rules.** An example is the rule of self-preservation.
+The Mongol system is based on few simple rules that are sacred to simple barbarians*. **The key is to work within those simple rules.** A policy solution could be to allow Ukraine to fall to Russia on the condition that Russia does not expand beyond those borders.

 {{< f f="*We have worked extensively with dirt-poor communities and have gotten used to how barbaric and even animalistic some humans can become.
+This is why we base human rights on actual behavior and not on having a human body.
 The solution is to lower onself to their level and then painstakingly raise them up slowly by finding the gravitational signature (svadharma) for each mind." >}}